-This research is qualitative in nature and will be conducted as a phenomenological study through interviews of non-custodial fathers experiencing custodial contact issues.
+This research is qualitative in nature and will be conducted as a phenomenological case study through interviews of non-custodial fathers experiencing custodial contact issues.

 Anticipated Outcomes

 The anticipated outcomes include the identification of several values, interpersonal skills and character traits that stand out as needed qualities for positive relational probabilities.
 I also expect to be able to identify personality, temperament, and other internal traits and bonding abilities that lead to desire for reconnection.
 Additionally, it is anticipated that the ideas of post traumatic growth, agency, and [need the word meaning the ability to survive, thrive, and make it thru adversity – grit?
 Tenacity?] will be identified.
 This includes the identification of terminology that is commonly used to describe the aftermath and survival of parental alienation and alienating behaviors over a period of time.